Chart Color Schemes

 Elsternwick's population is slightly younger than the national pattern

-The median age in Elsternwick as of 2021 was 38 years, close to Greater Melbourne's average of 37 and equivalent to Australia's median of 38.
-Compared to Greater Melbourne, Elsternwick had a higher proportion of residents aged 75-84 (6.8%) but fewer individuals aged 35-44 (12.8%).
-Between the 2016 Census and the 2021 Census, the percentage of people aged 75 to 84 increased from 4.7% to 6.8%, while those aged 15 to 24 rose from 10.8% to 12.5%.
-Conversely, the proportion of individuals aged 35 to 44 decreased from 14.4% to 12.8%, and the percentage of people aged 5 to 14 dropped from 11.8% to 10.4%.
+The median age in Elsternwick is 38 years, closely matching Greater Melbourne's average of 37 and Australia's median of 38.
+Compared to Greater Melbourne, Elsternwick has a higher proportion of residents aged 75-84 (6.8% vs 5.2%) but fewer residents aged 35-44 (12.8% vs 14.9%).
+Between the 2016 and 2021 censuses, Elsternwick's population aged 75 to 84 increased from 4.7% to 6.8%, while those aged 15 to 24 rose from 10.8% to 12.5%.
+Conversely, the proportion of residents aged 35 to 44 decreased from 14.4% to 12.8%, and those aged 5 to 14 dropped from 11.8% to 10.4%.
 By 2041, Elsternwick's age composition is projected to change significantly.
-The number of individuals aged 75 to 84 is expected to grow by 64%, reaching 1,414 from 864.
-This growth will be led by the demographic shift in the 75 to 84 age group, with those aged 65 and above comprising 60% of projected population growth.
-Meanwhile, the number of individuals aged 0 to 4 is expected to decrease.
+The number of residents aged 75 to 84 is expected to grow by 63%, reaching 1,414 from 865.
+Those aged 65 and above are projected to comprise 60% of the population growth.
+Meanwhile, the number of children aged 0 to 4 is expected to decrease by 27%.